kmcho2019/Activation_Function_Approximation_Using_Piecewise_Linear_and_RL/README.md

 ## Usage

 - `RL_PPO_SB3.py`: Contains the RL training code and the environment setup.
 Modify the code to choose between sigmoid, SiLU, or GELU.
+After running code results are generated within the run_archive directory.
 - `least_sq_approximation.py`: Solves the matrix equation and generates the piecewise linear functions.
 - `points_to_function_converter.py`: Takes piecewise points to generate the variables that define the piecewise linear function.